George W. Matsell: Biography

 Matsell was born in New York City to George Joshua Matsell, an immigrant from Walsingham, Norfolk, England.
 He worked as an apprentice in his father's bookstore on Broadway during his childhood, eventually opening a bookstore of his own on Chatham Street after spending several years as a sailor.
-His bookstore became notorious for carrying the works of Freethinkers such as Thomas Paine, as well as spiritualists, attracting an educated clientele and making him prosperous.
+His bookstore was known for carrying the works of Freethinkers such as Thomas Paine, as well as spiritualists, attracting an educated clientele and making him prosperous.
 He married Ellen Miriam Barrett on April 6, 1834.
 He became a police magistrate in 1840.
 In later years his enemies claimed he was born in England, and immigrated at age 5-6; he claimed to be born in 1807.

 Observing that the city had long since outgrown the outdated city guard system, Matsell began organizing regular night patrols throughout the city, especially along the New York riverfront, where they made several arrests and were successful in preventing criminal activities.
 Matsell's efforts would soon influence police reforms which would not only be adopted in New York with the passage of the Municipal Police Act in 1844, but throughout the United States as well.

 Under the act, police departments were given a larger responsibility over the city and New York Mayor William Frederick Havemeyer would soon promote Matsell as police chief of the newly created New York City Police Department.
 Among the new reforms under Matsell's administration, patrol methods were improved and a strict discipline instilled, the results of which would be seen during the Astor Place Riots of 1849 and common violence seen during between Nativist and Tammany supporters during New York's political elections.
 Matsell would also seek to establish a special police division to patrol the city's river and waterfront areas, with property values at an estimated $350 million ($ in present-day terms), to protect against the numerous river pirates of the period.